Last updated on September 13th, 2021 at 10:28 am

 Bathroom Scale Technique

 Your very own bathroom scale can be used to weigh your travel trailer.
 Can you believe it!?
-It may surprise you, but it’s possible with some set up involved.
+It may surprise you, but it’s possible with some setup involved.
 Most RVers use a bathroom scale to measure the tongue of their trailer only, which makes up about 10-15% of your travel trailer’s weight.
 This is a necessary number when it comes to determining your hitch as well.

-Here’s a step by step guide to weighing your trailer’s tongue.
+Here’s a step-by-step guide to weighing your trailer’s tongue.

 Being level is important when getting an accurate weight.
-Also chock your wheels during this process for your own safety.
+Also, chock your wheels during this process for your own safety.

 Position a reliable board on the ground, directly below the trailer tongue.
 The board must be at least 3-1/2 feet long for this trick to work.

-Place the bathroom scale roughly 2 feet in either direction from the trailer tongue, and a block or brick about 1 foot from the trailer tongue the opposite direction of the scale.
+Place the bathroom scale roughly 2 feet in either direction from the trailer tongue, and a block or brick about 1 foot from the trailer tongue in the opposite direction of the scale.
 You’ll want to protect the bathroom scale with a small piece of plywood or other material on the top.

 Insert two horizontal pipes between the 2×4 and scale/brick: one in the center of the bathroom scale and one in the center of the brick.